-Intended outcome Success criteria Improved attainment among disadvantaged pupils By the end of 2023/24, 70% or more of disadvantaged pupils enter the English Baccalaureate (EBacc).
-In the last 2 years this figure has been rising and is at 60%. across the curriculum at the end of KS4, with a focus on By the end of 2023/24 KS4 outcomes demonstrate that dis- advantaged pupils achieve: EBacc subjects. an average Attainment 8 score of 39 an EBacc average point score of 3.3 achievement of basics 4+ at 50% and 5+ at 30% Improved reading comprehension among GLS National Group Reading Tests demonstrate improved comprehension skills among disadvantaged pupils and a smaller gap between the scores of disadvantaged pupils and disadvantaged pupils across Year 7-10. their non-disadvantaged peers.
+Intended outcome Success criteria Improved attainment among disadvantaged pupils By the end of 2024/25, 50% or more of disadvantaged pupils enter the English Baccalaureate (EBacc).
+In the last 2 years this figure has been rising and is at 40%. across the curriculum at the end of KS4, with a focus on By the end of 2024/25 KS4 outcomes demonstrate that disadvantaged pupils achieve: EBacc subjects. an average Attainment 8 score of 35 an EBacc average point score of 3.1 achievement of basics 4+ at 45% and 5+ at 25% Improved reading comprehension among GLS National Group Reading Tests demonstrate improved comprehension skills among disadvantaged pupils and a smaller gap between the scores of disadvantaged pupils and disadvantaged pupils across Year 7-10. their non-disadvantaged peers.
 Teachers should also have recognised this improvement through engagement in lessons and book scrutiny.
-Quality first teaching focusing on challenge, pitch, marking and feedback across the curriculum leading to active learn- ing and pupil engagement.
-Measured by a closing of the pro- gress gap between disadvantaged and non-disadvantaged students within the academy.
+Quality first teaching focusing on challenge, pitch, marking and feedback across the curriculum leading to active learning and pupil engagement.
+Measured by a closing of the progress gap between disadvantaged and non-disadvantaged pupils within the academy.
 Improved Numeracy Skills among disadvantaged pupils across Year 7-10.
-Quality assurance of data, accurate assessment and laser sharp predictions to provide targeted intervention and sup- port so that students make at least expected progress in English.
+Quality assurance of data, accurate assessment and laser sharp predictions to provide targeted intervention and support so that pupils make at least expected progress in English.
 Maths and Science.
-Measured by the students' pro- gress 8 score in English Bucket, Maths Bucket, Ebacc Bucket and attainment % compared to targets for Basics Re- sults 4+ and 5+.
+Measured by the pupils' progress 8 score in English Bucket, Maths Bucket, Ebacc Bucket and attainment % compared to targets for Basics Results 4+ and 5+.
 To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged leading to raising of aspirations.
-Students are determined to succeed, have high aspirations for the future and for themselves and have a clear under- standing of how to be the best they can be within the commu- nity, culture and world they live in.
-Measured by the % of stu- dents going onto further education, employment, training and taking part in extracurricular / outside activities as well as a reduced NEET figure for academy leavers.
+Pupils are determined to succeed, have high aspirations for the future and for themselves and have a clear understanding of how to be the best they can be within the community, culture and world they live in.
+Measured by the % of pupils going onto further education, employment, training and taking part in extracurricular / outside activities as well as a reduced NEET figure for academy leavers.
 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2023/24 demonstrated by: The overall absence rate for all pupils being no more than national average, and the attendance gap between disadvan- taged pupils and their non-disadvantaged peers being re- duced by the same as national average.
-The percentage of all pupils who are persistently absent be- ing below national average and the figure among disadvan- taged pupils being no more than national average.
-Also measured by an increase in the attendance of all stu- dents and a reduction in the persistent absence figure for whole academy.
+Sustained high attendance from 2024/25 demonstrated by: The overall absence rate for all pupils being no more than national average, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by the same as national average.
+The percentage of all pupils who are persistently absent being below national average and the figure among disadvantaged pupils being no more than national average.
+Also measured by an increase in the attendance of all pupils and a reduction in the persistent absence figure for whole academy.